Carrot salad: Europe

 In Bulgarian cuisine a salad with carrots and cabbage is traditional.

 Carrot salad is eaten across the Middle East most commonly by mixing carrots with parsley and lemon juice.

 Surówka z Marchewki is a Polish cuisine carrot salad made with carrots, Granny Smith apple, lemon juice, sunflower oil or vegetable oil, salt, and sugar.

 In France, carottes râpées (or salade de carottes râpées) is a grated carrot salad made with whole-grain mustard.

+Tzimmes is a sweet side dish that originated in Germany, and it is eaten either cold, or warm.
+Its main ingredients are carrots, and there are many recipe variations that may include sweet potatoes, prunes, apricots, honey, brown sugar and honey.

 Africa

 Houria is a cooked, and often mashed, carrot salad in Tunisian cuisine.